 Our ability to grow depends on having the right talent in place.
 We always have to have the right balance of senior talent and junior talent.
-So, to me, that talent moving into the marketplace – if there’s a better opportunity, if there’s an opportunity that they look at and say that’s something they want to try, they should.
+So, to me, that talent moving into the marketplace – if there’s an opportunity that they look at and say that’s something they want to try, they should.

 We don’t wake up every day trying to avoid the inevitable.
 People will look at opportunities.
 There are great opportunities for them to take, and if you embrace that opportunity, the individual becomes an alumni.
 And, you don’t forget those individuals.
 I’ll never forget the guys that coached me and taught me as I was developing.
 So, I think we look at that slightly differently.
 If it happens, that’s okay.

 Sometimes, we ask ourselves if there are things we could do differently, if there are different things we could offer.
 And I don’t mean that like providing more office snacks.
 I mean it like, is it something that’s difficult about our business?
 Consulting’s actually a pretty tough field to be in.

 I talk to our recruiters about this because I don’t want anyone to leave AgileThought.
 In essence, I want a 9% turnover rate.
 I want it to be lower than anybody else’s, and if it’s above that, then I want to understand what’s going wrong.